 When a horse's movement is transferred to a patient through hippotherapy, it produces a combination of sensory, motor and neurological input that we use to treat a wide variety of diagnoses.
 Horses create a dynamic, three-dimensional movement that cannot be reproduced in a traditional clinic setting.
 The gait, or stride of the horse, coupled with the animal's warmth, provide numerous benefits.

-TherAplay's specially trained physical therapists and occupational therapists use Hippotherapy to benefit autistic children in numerous ways.
+The specially trained physical therapists and occupational therapists at Children's TherAplay use hippotherapy to benefit autistic children in numerous ways.

 Children with autism typically experience deficits in language, sensory processing and reading social cues.
 Individuals with high functioning autism, or Asperger's Syndrome, are often very bright and have normal speech development; but may struggle with social skills and sensory issues.